 The conference will be taking place online and in-person on LSE campus on Tuesday 17 June.
 The conference is free to attend for all, but pre-registration is essential.
-You will be able to register for your place here when LSE Festival booking opens on 19 May 2025
+You can book your free ticket here - just look for "Knowledge Beyond Boundaries"!

 This year’s conference draws on the 2025 Festival theme of visions for the future: how will AI, new technologies and innovation shape our societies?
 How will we confront the global challenges of climate change and inequality?